alphagov/govuk-design-system/src/community/design-system-day-2023/session-information.md

 ---
-title: Session information for Design System Day 2023
+title: Design System Day 2023 sessions
 description: An archive of the talks, show and tells, workshops and keynotes that happened at Design System Day 2023.
 section: Community
 theme: Events and workshops